yalelibrary/yul-dc-camerata/README.md

 commands (found in the `./bin` directory) are pass through and are therefor not listed by the help command.
 See th usage for those below.

-To start the application stack, run `cam up`.
-This is the equivalent of running `docker-compose up blacklight`.
+To start the application stack, run `cam up` in the directory you are working in.
+Example: If you are working in the Blacklight repo, run `cam up` inside the yul-dc-blacklight directory.
+This is the equivalent of running
+`docker-compose up blacklight`.
 This starts all of the applications as they are all dependencies of yul-blacklight.
 Camerata is smart.
 If you start `cam up` from a blacklight code check out it will mount that code for local development